mcnuttandrew/ivy/README.md

-# Hydra or "Untitled Data Exploration Experience"
+# Ivy or "Untitled Data Exploration Experience"

 ### (Depending on who you ask)